vipink1203/log-aggregation-tool-comparison/README.md

 - For enterprises with complex security and compliance requirements
 - When deployment flexibility (self-managed or cloud) is important
 - For teams already skilled in the Elastic Stack
+- When comprehensive data collection and management is essential
+- When Windows environments are a significant part of your infrastructure

 ## Recommendation